alfonsoamt/Pokedex-project/README.md

     *   Handled a complex Server-Sent Event (SSE) stream by implementing a **Pydantic Discriminated Union**, a robust pattern for modern, real-time APIs.
 *   **Full Coverage for Stream Endpoint via Parametrization:**
     *   **Refactored with `parametrize`:** Replaced a single, monolithic test with a powerful, parameterized test (`test_pokemon_stream_parameterized`) using `pytest.mark.parametrize`.
-    *   **Expanded Positive Coverage:** The new test covers all primary valid scenarios from the test plan (`TC-A-STR-001` to `TC-A-STR-007`), including pagination, all filter types, and fetching by ID(s).
+    *   **Expanded Positive Coverage:** The new test covers all primary valid scenarios from the test plan (`TC-A-STR-001` to `TC-A-STR-007`).
-    *   **Implemented Data Validation:** The test suite now performs deep data assertions, ensuring the *content* of the response is correct based on the request parameters.
-    *   **Added Negative Path Testing:** Created a separate parameterized test (`test_pokemon_stream_invalid_parameters`) to verify that the API correctly rejects invalid inputs with a `422` status code (`TC-A-STR-009`).
+    *   **Implemented Data Validation & Negative Path Testing:** The test suite now performs deep data assertions and verifies that the API correctly rejects invalid inputs with a `422` status code.
-    *   **API Bug Fixes:** This robust testing process uncovered—and led to the fixing of—bugs in the API, which was not correctly validating certain inputs.
+*   **E2E Framework Architecture & Unified Configuration:**
+    *   **Designed a Component-Based POM:** Architected and scaffolded a scalable E2E framework using a Page Object Model composed of smaller, reusable components (`BasePage`, `MainPokedexPage`, `PokemonGridComponent`, etc.).
+    *   **Centralized Configuration:** Implemented a `pytest.ini` file to manage configurations for both API and E2E tests, removing all hardcoded URLs from the codebase.
+    *   **Refactored API Client:** The API testing framework now reads its base URL from `pytest.ini`, making it fully configurable and environment-agnostic.
+    *   **Created E2E Concepts Documentation:** Authored a new `E2E_TESTING_CONCEPTS.md` guide explaining the new architecture and patterns.

 **🎯 Next Session Goal:**

-With the API test suite now providing robust coverage for the backend, the next major objective is to **begin the implementation of the End-to-End (E2E) test suite using Playwright**.
-This will shift the focus to validating user workflows directly in the browser.

-*   **1. Setup Playwright with Pytest:** Integrate Playwright into the existing `pytest` framework.
-This will involve creating necessary fixtures and configurations in `conftest.py` to manage the browser lifecycle.
-*   **2. Implement First E2E Test:** Automate a critical E2E test case, such as `TC-E-GRD-001: Verify card content (sprite, name, number, types)`.
-*   **3. Develop Page Object Model (POM):** Begin creating the first Page Object Model for the main Pokedex page.
-This will abstract away UI selectors and actions, making the tests cleaner and more maintainable, following the proposed architecture in `tests/e2e/pages/`.
+Now that the skeleton for the E2E framework is in place, the next objective is to **bring it to life by implementing the core logic**.

+*   **1. Implement Locators and Component Methods:** The first step is to fill in the placeholder methods in the component files (`filter_panel.py`, `pokemon_grid.py`).
+This involves finding the correct CSS selectors for the UI elements and writing the Playwright code to interact with them.
+*   **2. Complete the First E2E Test:** Fully implement the test case `test_initial_load_and_card_content`, including detailed assertions using Playwright's `expect` to verify that the card content is correct.
+The goal is to have a complete, passing E2E test.
+*   **3. Iterate on More Test Cases:** Once the first test is stable, continue the process by implementing the logic for `test_filter_by_single_type` and other key user flows.